 The 5W Cube is a portable strategy to target open-ended questions (beginning with who, what, when, where, why, and how) as a means of exploring content and conversational speech.
 The 5W Cube helps students formulate questions and foster meaningful connections with content.
-The 5W Cube is a general strategy that can be used across the curriculum.
+This strategy can be used across the curriculum.

-Students or teachers can make their own 5W Cubes—small or large—by making a paper cube with a 5W question word on each side.
-The 5W cube can be used for small-group and whole-class learning by tossing the cube and having students ask and answer questions beginning with their rolled "W." These in-depth, open-ended questions promote content-related discussion and help students apply critical thinking, content knowledge, and language skills.
+Students or teachers can make their own 5W Cubes—small or large—by making a paper cube with one of the 5W question words on each side and “How” on the final side.
+The 5W Cube can be used for small-group and whole-class learning by tossing the cube and having students ask and answer questions beginning with their rolled "W." These in-depth, open-ended questions promote content-related discussion and help students apply critical thinking, content knowledge, and language skills.

-Invite students to make a paper cube using the step-by-step directions in the Student PowerPoint slides provided.
-Walk through these directions together, providing an example.
-If your students struggle to create their own cube, you may also opt to use a plastic six-sided die in its place, assigning each number to a "W".
+Invite students to make a paper cube with one of the 5W question words on each side and “How” on the final side.
+Walk through these directions together and provide an example to students.
+If students struggle to create their own cubes, you may opt to use a plastic six-sided die in its place, assigning each number to a question word.

 Ask students to add one of the 5W question words to each side of the cube (who, what, when, where, why, and how).

-Given a topic, reading passage, or prompt, ask students to take turns rolling the cube and asking a question using the 5W question word prompt displayed.
+Given a topic, reading passage, or prompt, ask students to take turns rolling the cube and asking a question that begins with the 5W question word displayed.
 For small-group discussions, make sure each group has a 5W Cube.

-Ask group members (or students in the class, if a whole-class discussion) to take turns responding to the question before passing the cube to another classmate.
+Ask group members (or students in the class, if a whole-class discussion) to take turns responding to the question before passing the cube to a classmate.

 K20 CenterView »